-This is an indicative list, it is not exhaustive.
+This is an indicative list.
+It is not exhaustive.
 You must use two business / accountancy models or frameworks in addition to the techniques used to analyse and evaluate financial performance (e.g. ratio analysis, or relevant financial KPIs, or cost benefit analysis).

-Research Report topic Models / frameworks / concepts that may be relevant (this is not an exhaustive list, there may be others).
+Research Report topic Models / frameworks / concepts that may be relevant (this is not an exhaustive list, there may be ot list, there may be others).
 Make sure you justify your choice.
 1 Analyse and evaluate the impact on the business and financial performance of an organization of an aspect of an organisation's performance management system.
-Critical Success Factors, KPIs and BSC Types of budgets and variance control Types of costing (use of lifecycle costing, TAC vs MC, accounting for overhead) Environmenta I performance (SROI, GRI, Integrated reporting capitals, SDGs) ROI, residual income 2 Analyse and evaluate the impact (positive or negative) of an internal digital or technological innovation on the operational and financial performance of the organisation Business process change Strategic analysis (eg PESTLE value chain) e-business cost benefit analysis Capital investme nt appraisal models (eg NPV, IRR, ARR, payback period) 3 Analyse and evaluate the impact on the financial performance of an organisation of a recent Role of regulation / regulatory environment Analysis of reasons for the specific SWOT to analyse pre & post regulation is required Relevant ratios (those impacted by regulation) ,
+Critical Success Factors, KPIs and BSC Types of budgets and variance control Types of costing (use of lifecycle costing, TAC vs MC, accounting for overhead) Environmenta I performance (SROI, GRI, Integrated reporting capitals, SDGs) ROI, residual income 2 Analyse and evaluate the impact (positive or negative) of an internal digital or technological innovation on the operational and financial performance of the organisation Business process change Strategic analysis (eg PESTLE value chain) e-business cost benefit analysis Capital investme nt appraisal models (eg NPV, IRR, ARR, payback period) 3 Analyse and evaluate the impact on the financial performance of an organisation of a recent Role of regulation / regulatory environment Analysis of reasons for the specific SWOT to analyse pre & post regulation is required Relevant ratios (those impacted by regulation)

-Research Report topic Models / frameworks there may be others).
-Make sure you jus • ve list, change imposed by the regulatory environment. regulatory change analysed pre and post 4 Analyse and evaluate the business and financial performance of an organisation which has performed exceptionally poorly over a three-year period with a critical analysis of the reasons for its difficulties.
+Research Report topic Models / frameworks list, there may be ot austive change imposed by the regulatory environment. regulatory change analysed pre and post 4 Analyse and evaluate the business and financial performance of an organisation which has performed exceptionally poorly over a three-year period with a critical analysis of the reasons for its difficulties.
 Strategic analysis of external environment (PESTLE, 5 forces) Strategic analysis of organisations position (SWOT, Value Chain, Business canvas) Financial analysis (eg ratio analysis, or relevant KPIs) 5 Analyse and evaluate the business and financial performance of an organisation which has performed exceptionally well over a three-year period with a critical analysis of the reasons for its success.
 Strategic analysis of external environment (PESTLE, 5 forces) Strategic analysis of organisations position (SWOT, Value Chain, Business canvas) Financial analysis (eg ratio analysis, or relevant KPIs) 6 Analyse and evaluate the effectiveness of key factors that have an Motivation theories (eg Maslow Motivation process theories (eg Team behaviour / roles Organisation al culture Models (eg Financial analysis (eg ratio

-Research Report topic Models / frameworks Models / frameworks / concepts that may be relevant (this is not an exhaustive list, there may be others).
-Make sure you jus stify your choice. impact on employees in an organisation.
-Herzberg McGregor) McClelland Vroom) Hofstede, Handy, Schein) analysis relevant KPIs, cost benefit analysis) 7 Research an organisation that has undergone a major change.
+Research Report topic Models / frameworks list, there may be ot austive impact on employees in an organisation.
+McClelland Vroom) Hofstede, Handy, Schein) analysis relevant KPIs, cost benefit analysis) 7 Research an organisation that has undergone a major change.
 Analyse and evaluate whether the change has had a positive impact on business and financial performance.
 Business process change Stakeholder analysis Business analysis pre and post (eg SWOT) Financial performance analysis pre and post major change.
 Focus on key relevant ratios.
-8 Analyse and evaluate the business and financial performance over a three year period of an organisation operating in a sector that has faced strategic and operational challenges with an emphasis on how management have addressed these challenges.
-Strategic analysis of external environment (PESTLE, 5 forces) Strategic analysis of organisations position (SWOT, Value Chain, Business canvas) Financial analysis (eg ratio analysis, or relevant KPIs)
+8 Analyse and evaluate the business and financial performance over a three -year period of an organisation operating in a sector that has faced strategic and operational challenges with an emphasis on how management have addressed these challenges.
+Strategic analysis of external environment (PESTLE, 5 forces) for the industry Strategic analysis of organisations position (SWOT, Value Chain, Business canvas) Financial analysis (eg ratio analysis, or relevant KPIs)